yv989c/BlazarTech.QueryableValues/docs/README.md

 ```
 ### Complex Type Example

-> 💡 Requirements:
-> - Can be an anonymous type.
-> - Can be a user-defined class or struct with read/write properties and a public constructor.
-> - Must have one or more simple type properties, including [Boolean].
+> 💡 Must be an anonymous or user-defined type with one or more simple type properties, including [Boolean].

 ```c#
 // Performance Tip: